syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeNodeAdvCustomization.md

 ### Left Image

 The tree nodes can be set with left images using LeftImageList property in the property window.
-Left images for the individual nodes can be specified in `LeftImageIndice`s property of individual nodes, using the TreeViewAdv Nodes Collection Editor.
+Left images for the individual nodes can be specified in `LeftImageIndices` property of individual nodes, using the TreeViewAdv Nodes Collection Editor.

 The nodes with the images can be given an enhanced appearance using `LeftImagePadding`.